Reviewed by Dr. Sharon Stills, NMD

 We take PMS seriously

 Though it sometimes seems like the rest of the world doesn’t take premenstrual syndrome seriously, we know better than most that PMS symptoms can have a significant impact on your life.
-If you’re ready to try an approach that is totally safe, natural, we encourage you to change your monthly experience by using the information provided here to clear your own path to PMS relief.
+If you’re ready to try an approach that is totally safe and natural, we encourage you to change your monthly experience by using our PMS information resources to clear your own path to PMS relief.
 We’re here to support you in this journey!